hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

 4wd needed,
 etc..

 For a full description on creating a button preset, see the [OSMTracker wiki section](https://github.com/nguillaumin/osmtracker-android/wiki/Custom-buttons-layouts).
-To [download a sample button preset file click here](/files/R_of_Way.xml)
+This is a [sample download file.](/files/R_of_Way.xml)

 ![OSMTracker button presets][]